temporalio/samples-go/multi-history-replay/README.md

-This sample demonstrates getting multiple workflow histories in parallel and replaying them.
+This sample demonstrates getting multiple workflow histories and replaying them.

 ### Steps to run this sample:
 1) You need a Temporal service running.
 See details in README.md